DataLiteracyPlayground/DataLiteracyPlayground/CONTRIBUTING.md

 - Web developers
 - Anyone with a passion for this topic!

-Additional guidance on how to contributing is provided in the Wiki
+Additional guidance on how to contribute is provided in the Wiki.

 ## Recognition of contribution